John R. Anderson (minister): Activist

 Anderson was an anti-slavery activist who provided loans to purchase the freedom of enslaved people, preventing them from being sold into the Deep South to work on cotton plantations.
 The Central Baptist Church acquired two of its deacons after Anderson bought them from the slave pen in St. Louis.
 They were Merriman Ramsey and Henry Lee.
 He helped African Americans file freedom suits in the courts.
 Anderson regularly carried baskets of food and other necessities for the poor and hungry.

-Harriet Robinson Scott, a member of the Central Baptist Church, sought his advise for their freedom suit.
+Harriet Robinson Scott, a member of the Central Baptist Church, sought his advice for their freedom suit.
 Anderson was also a spiritual advisor to Harriet and her husband, Dred Scott.